MicrosoftDocs/dataexplorer-docs.zh-tw/data-explorer/kusto/api/netfx/kusto-ingest-client-reference.md

     /// </summary>
     public IngestionReportLevel ReportLevel { get; set; }

     /// <summary>
     /// Controls the target of the ingestion status reporting.
 Available options are Azure Queue, Azure Table, or both.
     /// Defaults to 'Queue'.
+    /// </summary>
+    public IngestionReportMethod ReportMethod { get; set; }

+    /// <summary>
+    /// Controls the target of the ingestion status reporting.
+Available options are Azure Queue, Azure Table, or both.
+    /// Defaults to 'Queue'.